jasonrohrer/StarFilledSky/documentation/Readme.txt

 Inside a Star-filled Sky
-A recursive game for one player by Jason Rohrer
+An infinite, recursive, tactical shooter by Jason Rohrer

 http://insideastarfilledsky.net